MengyiG/MyLeetCodePractice/README.md

       - what is within the window
       - how to move the start pointer
       - how to move the end pointer
+      - think whether use while or if conditions.
   - 59
     - deal with the ranges: [left, right).
 It means that during each spiral(loop), we add the first element while leave the last element to next loop.
     - find out how many rounds we move -> n/2 if n is even and consider n is odd as well.
     - use offeset to find out the elements within the spiral.
   - difficulties
     - how to define a sliding window with correct start and end pointers.
+    - in problem 59, the i and j pointer will be changing during each iteration.
+Therefore, please be aware of starter pointer and how to iterate within the for loop.
   - others

 ## Highlights